The Brave of Gold Goldran

-The Brave of Gold Goldran (黄金勇者ゴルドラン, Ōgon Yūsha Gorudoran) is a Japanese anime television series begun in 1995, created by Takara and Sunrise under the direction of Shinji Takamatsu, and was the sixth in the Yūsha/Brave metaseries.
+The Brave of Gold Goldran (黄金勇者ゴルドラン, Ōgon Yūsha Gorudoran) is a Japanese anime television series begun in 1995, created by Sunrise under the direction of Shinji Takamatsu, and was the sixth in the Yūsha/Brave metaseries.
 Goldran follows the adventures of three young boys who are tasked with finding alien robot fighters, or Braves, that are sleeping in the form of crystals.
 Their major antagonist is the flamboyant and thoroughly incompetent Walter, and the villains that follow him are often similarly humorous.
 The entire show is extremely focused on comedy and silliness almost to the exclusion of much in the way of storytelling, although the series does develop some running plot lines towards its end.
 In terms of television ratings, Goldran was the peak of the Brave series' popularity.

 Plot

 Three boys, Takuya, Kazuki, and Dai are from Ishinowa elementary school in the sixth grade.
 They are actively a strong, curious, and mischievous trio.
 They obtain a mysterious jewel's "Power Stone".
 They bring back Dran, the golden robot, a brave who slept within a Power Stone and become his master.
 However, Prince Walter Walzac, who wants the Power Stone, has attacked them.
-They then go on an adventure for searching eight Power Stones that were scattered all over the world, searching for El Dorado's Legendra with Goldran.
+They then go on an adventure searching for eight Power Stones that were scattered all over the world, searching for El Dorado's Legendra with Goldran.